Payton Wilson

-For part 37 of our “Does It Matter?” series, we attempted to find whether a linebacker’s 40-yard dash time can predict their success in fantasy football.
-From looking into our data, we found an optimal range and 10 rookies who fell within that range.
+For part 35 of our “Does It Matter?” series, we attempted to find whether a linebacker’s 40-yard dash time can predict their success in fantasy football.
+From looking into our data, we found an optimal range you should look for at the NFL Combine.
 Here is the breakdown of all our findings:

 Methodology